ON THE ECONOMIC APPOINTMENTS

 The greater of my errors lay in Missouri, a state which prides itself on almost always having voted for the winning presidential candidate.
 It didn’t this time.
 McCain received 3,903 more votes than Obama out of a total of almost three million cast.
 But in a development harking back to the Florida vote in the 2000 election, Ralph Nader was a spoiler once again; he got 17,813 votes in Missouri, over four times McCain’s winning margin.
 It’s not a stretch to assume that most of the Nader votes would have gone to Obama had Nader not entered the race.
 Missouri’s 11 electoral votes went to McCain.

-So except for the Nader effect and my ignoring that Nebraska had proportional electoral voting, I would have come up with the
+So except for the Nader effect and my ignoring that Nebraska had proportional electoral voting, I would have come up with the exact electoral outcome.
+But as we say in golf, “woulda, coulda, shoulda.”

 ON AUTOMOBILES

-On April 14, 1997, my brother Harold and I met for dinner at the Townsend Hotel in Birmingham, Michigan, with Rick Wagoner (now the embattled CEO of General Motors) and several of his associates.
+General Motors On April 14, 1997, my brother Harold and I met for dinner at the Townsend Hotel in Birmingham, Michigan, with Rick Wagoner (now the embattled CEO of General Motors) and several of his associates.
 The purpose of our meeting was to discuss the Rosen Motors hybrid electric powertrain that we had developed for use into passenger automobiles.
 We had hoped that General Motors would consider it for one of their models, especially since we had used a Saturn as one of our test beds (the other was a Mercedes.)
 Alas, we didn’t get the order, but the meal was delicious and the company gracious.

-quote from their lead director, George Fisher: “We were late on hybrids… That’s probably a mistake, in retrospect.”
+Flash forward to the New York Times of December 6, 2008.
+In a quote from their lead director, George Fisher: “We were late on hybrids… That’s probably a mistake, in retrospect.”

-really big mistake.
+A really big mistake.

 Diagram from Time magazine of the Rosen Motors hybrid-electric powertrain